(Image courtesy of the Corwin Lab)

 Thank you for applying to the Neuroscience Graduate Program (NGP)!

 The requirements for admission to the NGP Ph.D. program are rigorous.
 UVA's NGP recruits a competitive group of students that will become future scientific leaders in the field of neuroscience in academia, industry, and other areas.

 Following are the requirements for application:

 - Completion of a Bachelor's degree at a reputable undergraduate institution with a minimum GPA of 3.0 or better.

-- Strong weight is given to the student's grade point average and GRE scores.
+- Strong weight is given to the student's grade point average.